-According to Wikipedia, “Cloud computing is internet-based computing in which large groups of remote servers are networked to allow sharing of data-processing tasks, centralized data storage, and online access to computer services or resources.”
-Yep, clear as mud for non-techies isn’t it!
-Definitions like these prompted us to start this blog series.
-Let’s take another crack at defining cloud computing for the non-techies out there.
-Cloud computing is essentially a group of servers that are running at one or more data centers which are connected to each other and to the Internet, allowing allow your computer to access the data they are sharing and the services they provide.
+According to Wikipedia, “Cloud computing is the on-demand availability of computer system resources, especially data storage (cloud storage) and computing power, without direct active management by the user.”
+That definition is as clear as mud for non-techies!
+Descriptions like these prompted us to start this blog series.
+So, let’s take another crack at defining cloud computing.
+Cloud computing is basically a group of servers that are running at one or more data centers which are connected to each other and to the Internet, allowing allow your computer to access the data they are sharing and the services they provide.

 Let’s break that definition down.
 A data center is essentially a big building that houses bunches and bunches of servers and provides the servers with electricity, connectivity, air conditioning and all the other things they need to run.
-Companies like Google, Microsoft, Amazon, Rackspace and others have many data centers running across the United States and in many areas of the rest of the world.
-These servers are what provide the foundation of cloud computing.
+Google, Microsoft, Amazon, Rackspace and others have data centers running across the world.
+These servers provide the foundation of cloud computing.
 The servers can work together behind the scenes to provide hundreds, thousands or even millions of users access to the files, photos, videos and other media and services they provide.

 An Example of Cloud Computing: Dropbox

 The best way to illustrate this is to look at a couple of cloud computing services many of us have used.
 For instance, Dropbox is a very commonly-used online storage service.
 For those who aren’t familiar with Dropbox or have never used their service, they provide online storage so users can backup and share files from computers, phones, tablets or other Internet-connected devices that can access their website or use one of their apps.